Tigers vs. Yankees Player Props Betting Odds

 Judge Stats

-- Aaron Judge has 76 hits with 11 doubles, 31 home runs, 62 walks and 58 RBI.
-He's also stolen three bases.
+- Aaron Judge has 77 hits with 11 doubles, 31 home runs and 65 walks.
+He has driven in 58 runs with three stolen bases.

 Judge Recent Games